-PTZ140 Range
+Economic Range

 A basic PTZ dome camera for budget applications which incorporates a high-clarity colour camera.
-It has a $\frac{1}{4}$ " colour CCD, 3.9-85.8mm vari-focal lens and produces video at 540TVL.
-It is supplied with a wall mount bracket and has a multifunctional decoder and an on-board processor for logic handling.
+It has a multifunctional decoder and an on-board processor for logic handling.
 The dome is easy to connect, install, maintain and operate.
-The dome is supplied in two models, one with a clear dome cover PTZ140 and one with a silvered dome cover PTZ140F.
+The dome is compact with a modern and appealing appearance.